 No model is perfect and the exact number of hospitalizations for a given Meldedatum canot be predicted exactly.
 The nowcasts displayed here therefore explicitly quantify their own uncertainty, i.e. they state how reliable they consider their own estimation.
 This is done via intervals which are supposed to contain the true value with a given probability (50% or 95%).

 The central assumption on which most nowcasts are built is that the delays between the Meldedatum and the apppearance of a hospitalization in the RKI data set will follow similar patterns in the future as they did in the past.
 If this is not the case, e.g., due to major changes in testing strategies or an overload of the health system, the quality of nowcasts may suffer.
+For instance, if average delays get loner, nowcasts may tend to underestimate the true values.
+It must be assumed that this is currently (December 2021) the case for certain federal states, or may be the case in weeks to come.

 An alternative to nowcasting the hospitalization incidence by Meldedatum (i.e. the day when the respective infection was electronically recorded by the local health authority, see above) is to aggregate hospitalizations by the day when they first appeared in the RKI data set.
 These numbers do not change over the following days, meaning that trends are more straightforward to interpret.
 Owing to reporting delays, the resulting curve is typically shifted to the right compared to the seven-day hospitalization incidence by Meldedatum.